GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/solutions.md

 If you indicate the target principal during rule creation, it will get *Masked Reader* role automatically, otherwise you'll have to configure that yourself.
 In order to let everyone else read data without masking you need to assign the *Fine Grained Reader* role to them.
 The roles can be assigned at the tag level (preferred and recommended) or project level.

+> [!NOTE]
-> **Note** Dynamic Data Masking will require fewer steps when the feature *Data policy directly on columns* becomes available.
+> Dynamic Data Masking will require fewer steps when the feature *Data policy directly on columns* becomes available.

 ## Challenge 7: Notebooks for data scientists